jcu-eresearch/plone-user-doc/source/getting-started.rst

           :align: center
           :scale: 75%

     #.
-You will be presented with the option to utilise AAF authentication to
-       log in.
+Choose your login method.
+Insitutional authentication is already
+       pre-selected for you.

        .. image:: /images/login_shib.png
           :alt: Portal Login Link
           :align: center
           :scale: 50%

     #.
-Select your institution or organisation from the dropdown box.
+Select your institution or organisation from the dropdown menu.

        .. note::

-          If your institution or organisation doesn't appear in the list, then you should contact your IT support staff about whether you are part of the :term:`Australian Access Federation (AAF)`.
+          If your institution or organisation doesn't appear in the list, you should contact your IT support staff about whether you are part of the :term:`Australian Access Federation (AAF)`.

           If you are a collaborator associated with an organisation subscribed to the AAF, then you can obtain an AAF Virtual Home account by following the instructions in the `AAF Virtual Home User Guide
           <https://vho.aaf.edu.au/guides/user-guide.pdf>`_.

     #.
 Click the ``Login`` button.

     #.
+You will be taken your selected organisation's authentication page.
-Enter your institutional or organisational credentials and login.
+       Enter your credentials and login.

        .. note::

-          This is a screen shot of the James Cook University login page - your institution's page will look different and may behave in a slightly different manner.
+          This is an example screen shot of the James Cook University login page - your institution's page will look different and may behave in a slightly different manner.
+Follow your own organisation's login steps to proceed.

        .. image:: /images/idp_jcu.png
           :alt: JCU Identity Provider